LTR, Tweed Horizons, Newtown St Boswells, Roxburghshire, Scotland, TD6 0SG

 Be sure to enjoy the literary highlights of Hugh Lane Gallery, visit the Dublin Writers Museum, see Dublin Castle where Edmund Spenser got inspiration for ‘The Faerie Queene’, and don’t miss St Patrick’s Cathedral where famous writer and poet Jonathan Swift was Dean for over 30 years.

-For couples who love the theatre, there’s no competition – London is the finest city for performing arts, shows, musicals and ballets.
-The choice of theatres includes the Almeida Theatre, Harold Pinter Theatre, Royal National Theatre, The Old Vic, Theatre Royal, Prince Edward Theatre, the Lyceum Theatre and New London Theatre.
+For couples who love the theater, there’s no competition – London is the finest city for performing arts, shows, musicals and ballets.
+The choice of theaters includes the Almeida Theatre, Harold Pinter Theatre, Royal National Theatre, The Old Vic, Theater Royal, Prince Edward Theatre, the Lyceum Theatre and New London Theatre.

 You can enjoy a spot of sightseeing and shopping during the daytime too.
 There’s so much to see in the capital and our range of boutique hotels can even be hired out for exclusive use – perfect for weekend celebration events and large groups.